-The light guides used were triangular in shape, straight and tapered from the scintillator down to the PMTs.
+The light guides used were triangular in shape, straight and tapered from the scintillator down to the PMTs, refer to Fig. 3.
 They are bent light guides to be efficient for coupling with the three inch PMTs, and for the special considerations of the geometry of the space, and magnetic fields being applied.

 Magnetic shield that was used was a cylindrical shield.
 The shield is made of mu-metal material and extends 2.5 inches beyond the photocathode for protection.